Footage of Camborne Youth Band in Estaires, northern France

 Corey Willliams, the great great grandson of one of these men, is in the Band and was carrying his bugle.
 The Band presented town officials with a rugby ball signed by current Devon and Cornwall teams and laid wreaths by the war memorial, after playing the Last Post on the historic bugle.
 They then played a concert in the local park.

 This was part of our project PLAYING FOR CAMBORNE, funded by the Heritage Lottery Fund.
-There’ll be an exhibition about it all at Heartlands, Pool, opening on 11 October 2018.
+An exhibition was on display at Heartlands, Pool, from 11 October to 6 November 2018.